This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How do I know if my baby is getting enough breast milk?

-Your baby is getting enough breast milk if he has 6 to 8 wet diapers and 3 to 4 bowel movements each day.
-Also, your baby is getting enough milk if he is gaining weight and breastfeeds 8 or more times a day.
+Your baby is getting enough breast milk if the baby has 6 to 8 wet diapers and 3 to 4 bowel movements each day.
+Also, your baby is getting enough milk if it is gaining weight and breastfeeds 8 or more times a day.
 Ask your caregiver for more information on how to tell if your baby is getting enough breast milk.